Menu

 It includes:

-Phase 5 review – planning to review and secure Phase 5
+Phase 5 review – Reviewing and securing Phase 5 phonics

-Bridge to spelling – planning to teach foundational skills for spelling
+Bridge to spelling – Teaching the foundational skills for spelling

-Spelling – planning to create confident spellers and complete your coverage of the Year 2 spelling requirements
+Spelling – Creating confident spellers by ensuring coverage of the Year 2 spelling requirements

 Please see Little Wandle planning documents in the above attachments for an overview of the progression during Phase 5 Review and Bride to Spelling.